The General Data Protection Regulation (GDPR) & the Data Protection Act 2018

 - be processed in accordance with the rights of the data subject under the regulation.

-In order to comply with the GDPR, Swansea University has developed a Data Protection Policy to ensure that students and staff fully comply with the requirements of the regulation.
+In order to comply with the UK GDPR, Swansea University has developed a Data Protection Policy to ensure that students and staff fully comply with the requirements of the regulation.